Quotations and Allusions

 It was so silly not to have realized that he wouldn’t know about forks.

 The use of forks for eating was not introduced until the late seventeenth century and after that took a century, or perhaps much longer, to spread from high society down to the lowest social strata – as pointed out by Norbert Elias in The Civilizing Process (1939), Part 1, ch.
 IV/10.
-Indeed, Lewis in chapter 12.6 pictures the tramp, too, as someone who “was apparently unacquainted with forks”.
+Lewis in chapter 12.6 describes the tramp, too, as someone who “was apparently unacquainted with forks”.

 the poem about Heaven and Hell eating into merry Middle Earth